 Welcome to Ogham Treasure

-Irish Jewellery designer Katie McCay, an Athlone native, has been designing and creating unique and meaningful jewellery inspired by Ireland’s ancient past for almost a decade.
+Irish Jewellery designer Katie McCay, an Athlone native, has been designing and creating unique and meaningful jewellery inspired by Ireland’s ancient past over a decade.

-Since childhood Katie has had a fascination with ancient writing and symbolism .
-Katie’s journey of admiration for Ireland’s rich history, heritage and culture led to her studying Celtic Archaeology at NUI Galway where she discovered a keen interest in ancient irish metalworking.
-She honed her craft in metalworking for a number of years before returning to her hometown and opening her successful craft gallery and store, The Bastion Gallery more than twenty five years ago.
+Her fascination with ancient writing and symbolism led to her to study Celtic Archaeology at NUI Galway where she also developed a keen interest in metalworking.
+Katie opened her craft gallery, The Bastion Gallery in Athlone, more than twenty five years ago.

-Her attraction to Ogham, combined with her craftsmanship in ancient irish metalworking allowed her turn her fascination into a passion and so Ogham Treasure was established in 2012.
+Her attraction to Ogham, combined with her craftsmanship in metalworking allowed her turn her fascination into a passion and so the Ogham Treasure Collection was established in 2012.

-Each piece of jewellery in the Ogham Treasure collection represents an ancient word or letter that has special meaning in this secret and ancient Celtic writing.
+Each piece of jewellery in the Ogham Treasure Collection represents a word or letter that has special meaning in ancient Celtic writing.

-Crafted in silver, each piece is designed and made using traditional and modern jewellery making techniques by either sculpting or carving.
-A unique connection to an ancient tradition.
+Crafted in silver, the pieces are designed and made using traditional and modern jewellery making techniques forging a unique connection to an ancient tradition.